przemyslslaw/przemyslslaw.github.io/_pages/about.md

 I am a Research Assistant Professor at the [College of Information and Computer Sciences](https://www.cics.umass.edu/) of UMass Amherst.

 My research contributes statistical methods to understand and augment social intelligence in the systems of our information society.
-The ambition of my research is to develop a mathematical understanding of fundamental social processes and to design fair and efficient social computing systems.
+The ambition of my research is to develop a mathematical understanding of fundamental social processes and to design **fair and efficient social** computing systems.

+Research areas: computational social science, machine learning, fairness, social media, social networks, causality

 <!--
 News